Dog Poop Colors Decoded: A Crap-Tastic Guide to Canine Health

 - Cancer in the esophagus, stomach, or pancreas

-- Gastrointestinal perforation (tear in the lining of the GI tract)
+- Gastrointestinal perforation (tear in the GI tract lining)

 - Intestinal parasites (i.e., hookworms)